weders/RoutedFusion/README.md

 # RoutedFusion: Learning Real-time Depth Map Fusion

-This is the official implementation to the CVPR 2020 submission "RoutedFusion: Real-time Depth Map Fusion".
+This is the official and improved implementation of the CVPR 2020 submission "RoutedFusion: Real-time Depth Map Fusion".

 RoutedFusion is a real-time capable depth map fusion method that leverages machine learning for fusing noisy and outlier-contaminated depth maps.
 It consists of two neural networks components: 1) the depth routing network that performs a 2D prepocessing of the depth maps estimating a de-noised depth map as well as corresponding confidence map.
 2) a depth fusion network that predicts optimal updates to the scene representation given a canonical view of the current state of the scene representation as well as the new measurement and confidence map.